vladbraiko/pintegram-react-app/README.md

-## A picture database web application
+## A pictures database web application

 Search for images on almost any topic.